lyfeyvutha/transform-kh-bot/README.md

-# Speech To Speech Bot
+# Transform KH Bot - Speech To Speech Bot

 Transform KH Bot is a speech-to-speech and multi-modal Telegram bot that transcribes English or Khmer voice messages and text messages, translates them to English or Khmer, and generates English or Khmer speech.
 It leverages AI models for speech recognition, translation, and text-to-speech synthesis.
 Built on top of [TranscribeKH Bot](https://github.com/lyfeyvutha/transcribe-kh-bot).